-We talk about Grammarly a lot.
-It’s the world’s most well-known grammar and plagiarism checking system, and for good reason.
+Grammarly is world’s most well-known grammar and plagiarism checking system for good reason.

 Most of our reviews on Grammarly’s services have been glowing, and they have earned that high praise from us time and time again.

 Chrome is already one of the most popular and common web browsers on the planet.
-It surpassed 1 billion users back in 2015, and has been gaining in momentum ever since.
+It surpassed 1 billion users back in 2015, with a large majority of those Chrome users.
 Adding Grammarly’s already impressive array of skills to this browser can only serve to make both services more appealing to a mass audience.

 But does Grammarly’s Google Chrome extension deliver on the high standards its other services have set?
 Is there a difference in quality between Grammarly’s free service and its premium plan when applied to the browser?